 Much of the engineering, construction, fabrication, and research expertise and capacity is focused here.
 The energy industry in our city encompasses: servicing upstream activity, including emerging cleantech industries; major downstream processing hubs; refineries, industrial parks, and module yards; and research organizations, education, and training programs.

 Energy drives Alberta’s economy – and its feedstocks drive a competitive petrochemical and biochemical processing industry.
-The region is home to Alberta’s Industrial Heartland, Canada’s largest hydrocarbon processing region and home to two of Alberta’s four refineries.
-As the closest major urban supply centre to Alberta’s oilsands, our city is one of the world’s most attractive locations for chemical, petrochemical, and oil and gas investment.
+Here you can find Alberta’s Industrial Heartland, Canada’s largest hydrocarbon processing region and home to two of Alberta’s four refineries.
+As the closest major urban supply centre to Alberta’s oil sands, our city is one of the world’s most attractive locations for chemical, petrochemical, and oil and gas investment.

 are based in our region

 crude oil reserves in the world can be found here